LLM Admissions FAQ

 The application fee is $70.
-Tuition for the 2013-2014 academic year is $22,090 per semester or $44,180 for the academic year.
-Tuition and fees for subsequent academic years have not been determined.
+Tuition for the 2013-2014 academic year was $22,090 per semester or $44,180 for the academic year.
+Tuition and fees for the 2014-2015 academic year have not yet been determined.
 The Board of Trustees of the University of San Francisco reserves the right to change tuition, fees, and other charges at any time without notice.
 For more information about cost of attendance, tuition, and fees, please consult our web site.
-For this academic year, the total estimated cost of attendance including room and board, books and supplies, personal expenses including health insurance, is $63,950.
+For the 2-13-2014 academic year, the total estimated cost of attendance including room and board, books and supplies, personal expenses including health insurance was $63,950.

 What financial aid is available to LLM students?

 Financial aid may be offered to a few international applicants demonstrating financial need and outstanding academic achievement who would otherwise be unable to pay for the LLM program.
 Those applicants must submit a separate written statement with their application materials that provides details on their finances, including the amount and sources of funding available to support their USF studies.
 No financial aid application will be considered without this information.
 Since funds are limited, it is to the scholarship applicant’s advantage to complete their application with supporting materials as early as possible.

 U.S. citizens and permanent residents needing financial aid should consult the Financial Aid web site for information about federal student aid and subsidized and unsubsidized loans.